wonjae-lee-2/scripts/README.md

 2. Launch an EC2 m6i.large instance with the IAM role and the elastic IP.

-3. Add an inbound rule to allow PostgreSQL connections.
+3. Add an inbound rule to open ports for PostgreSQL (5432) and Trino (8080).

 4. Create a user and download security credentials.

 ## Google Cloud

-1. Create a project.
+1. Create a project with the name `project-lee-1`.

 2. Create a GKE autopilot cluster with the name `autopilot-cluster-1` in the region `us-central1`.